How To Write A Routesetting Resume

 Last summer I briefly discussed the importance of having your team update their resumes bi-annually and how to transfer routesetting skills to paper.
 Since then, I have received countless DMs on Instagram of routesetters asking for resume advice.
 I’ve also seen it become an expectation for a routesetter to include their resume when they are cold calling for a comp / guest setting opportunity.
 Even still, people are struggling to understand what is relevant to include, how it should be formatted, etc.

-First, it’s important to consider why and to whom you are sending this resume to.
-If you are looking for a commercial setting position, it's not the most relevant to send a resume that only includes the competitions you’ve set.
-On the flip side, if you’re applying to set an event, it's not the most relevant to list all of the commercial experiences you have.
-If you’ve identified competition setting as being the track you’re pursuing - you’re eventually going to have two separate resumes - one for commercial and one exclusively to use when applying for championship events.
-But for the purpose of this article, I’m using my own resume as a roadmap for what to include in an all-inclusive resume to send when applying for a commercial position or a local event.
+On the flip side, if you’re applying to set an event, it's not the most relevant to list all of your commercial experiences.
+Suppose you’ve identified competition setting as being the track you’re pursuing.
+In that case, you will eventually have two separate resumes - one for commercial and one exclusively to use when applying for championship events.

 Download a resume template inspired by this article!